 The Demography of the World Population from 1950 to 21006

-The world population has grown rapidly, particularly over the past century: in 1900 there were fewer than 2 billion people on the planet.
+The world population has grown rapidly, particularly over the past century: in 1900, there were fewer than 2 billion people on the planet.
 The world population is around 8.05 billion people in 2023.

 The change in the world population is determined by two metrics: the number of babies born, and the number of people dying.

-The stacked area chart shows the number of births by world region from 1950 to 2021.
+The second chart shows the annual number of births by world region from 1950 to 2021.

 How do we expect this to change in the coming decades?
 What does this mean for population growth?

-As the number of births is expected to slowly fall and the number of deaths to rise the global population growth rate will continue to fall.
-This is when the world population will stop to increase in the future.
+As the number of births is expected to slowly fall and the number of deaths to rise, the global population growth rate will continue to fall.
+This is when the world population will stop increasing in the future.

 Population growth is determined by births and deaths and every country has seen very substantial changes in both: In our overview on how health has changed over the long run you find the data on the dramatic decline of child mortality that has been achieved in all parts of the world.
 And in our coverage of fertility you find the data and research on how modern socio-economic changes – most importantly structural changes to the economy and a rise of the status and opportunities for women – contributed to a very substantial reduction of the number of children that women have.

 But declining mortality rates and declining fertility rates alone would not explain why the population increases.
 If they happened at the same time the growth rate of the population would not change in this transition.
 What is crucial here is the timing at which mortality and fertility changes.

 The model that explains why rapid population growth happens is called the ‘demographic transition’.
 It is shown in the schematic figure.
 It is a beautifully simple model that describes the observed pattern in countries around the world and is one of the great insights of demography.9